NorthCountrySuites/NorthCountrySuites.github.io/README.md

 </table>

+## NEIGHBORHOOD

-NEIGHBORHOOD: Central location, walking distance to everywhere is Wawa.
+Central location, walking distance to everywhere is Wawa.
 Grocery store is a 5 minute walk.
 Convenience store is a 2 minute walk.
 Beach access at Wawa lake is walking distance.
 Park with a playground is right across the street.
 Ride your snowmobiles and ATVs right from the property to the trails.

+## RECOMMENDATIONS

-RECOMMENDATIONS: Judith lives in the neighborhood and is familiar with local businesses and activates.
+Judith lives in the neighborhood and is familiar with local businesses and activates.
 The in-house guestbook includes a list of recommended restaurants and bars.
 If something is not covered in the guestbook, please message the host for additional guidance.

----

-## Amenities
+## Safety

-We strive to make your stay as comfortable and enjoyable as possible.
-Our amenities include:

-In the Kitchen: Coffee, Coffee maker (Keurig), Hot water kettle, Cleaning products, Blender, Baking sheets, Children’s dinnerware, Pots and pans, oil, salt and pepper, Dishes and silverware, Dishwasher

-In the Bathroom: Shower, Bathtub, Shampoo, Conditioner, Bodywash, Hairdyer

-Laundry: Washer and Dryer, Iron, Ironing Board

-In the Backyard: Gas BBQ grill, Barbecue utensils, Outdoor furniture

-In the Neighborhood: Beach access, Playground across the street, Lake access

-Entertainment: Full cable television, all streaming services, 20,000+ Video Games, Board games, Books and reading material, Children’s books and toys, Exercise equipment

-Safety: Smoke alarm, Carbon monoxide alarm, Fire extinguisher, First aid kit
+Smoke alarm, Carbon monoxide alarm, Fire extinguisher, First aid kit

-Parking: Free parking on premises, Free street parking

 ---